 Most Common Serving Mistakes

-It’s perhaps one of the first things you naturally learn to counterbalance; your balance and center of gravity are going to heavily impact your game.
+Your balance and center of gravity are going to heavily impact your game.

 Your ball needs some spin to it, otherwise, you’re making a series of ultra predictable moves that your opponent can quickly catch onto.